My Main Page with Links to My Other

 of work, whether they want to be or not, yet teenagers are rarely protected from

-belief that teenage is synonymous with incompetent.
+belief that teenagers are incompetent.

 — J.T.
 Fournier, last updated July 7, 2009